-- 1 After selecting the desired requirement in a work pane, select Remove from the Requirements group of the Actions pane. - 2 You are prompted to confirm the operation.
-Click the OK button.
+- 1 Select on or several requirements in a work pane. - 2 Select Remove from the Requirements set of the Actions pane. - 3 Click OK to confirm the operation.

 Printing a Requirement

 You can print a requirement from the Edit Attributes dialog box.